-The CAPTE Workforce Development Local Board consists of approximately thirty-one individuals that meet, or exceed, the required membership criteria.
+CAPTE Workforce Development Local Board consists of approximately thirty-one individuals that meet, or exceed, the required membership criteria.

-The Jefferson County Department of Human-Services and Economic Development serves as the operational unit that administers the workforce development agreement in Jefferson County.
+The Jefferson County Department of Community Services and Workforce Development serves as the operational unit that administers the workforce development agreement in Jefferson County.

-The Alabama Career Center is the point of entry for public access to the services offered through workforce development programs.
-Ruby Beezley is the Career Center Area Manager.
+The Alabama Career Centers are the points of entry for public access to the services offered through workforce development programs.